tjwombo/RNSArchipelago/README.md

 ## Installation

-This mod uses [R2Reloaded](https://github.com/Reloaded-Project/Reloaded-II) and can be installed by
-1. Adding Rabbit and Steel as an application by clicking the + button
+This mod uses [R2Reloaded](https://github.com/Reloaded-Project/Reloaded-II) and can be installed by Adding Rabbit and Steel as an application by clicking the + button

+And then
-2. Download the mod by clicking the ⚙+ button
+1. Download the mod by clicking the ⚙+ button
-3. Filter All Sources to RabbitSteel.exe
+2. Filter All Sources to RabbitSteel.exe
-4. Search "RnS Reloaded" and install it
+3. Search "RnS Reloaded" and install it

 Alternatively, it can be downloaded manually by
 1. Downloading the .7z file in releases
-2. Dragging it (while still zipped) onto the Reloaded 2 "Configure Mods" screen
+2. Dragging it (while still zipped) onto the Reloaded 2 "Configure Mods" screen, which is reached by clicking on the Rabbit and Steel Icon

+Then on the "Configure Mods" screen make sure the mod is active, box should be red and have a + instead of -
+- RNSReloaded should have a filled in red box
+And then hit "Launch Application"

-This mod requires two dependencies, reloaded.sharedlib.hooks and RNSReloaded which should be installed automatically regardless of which instalation method you choose.
+This mod requires two dependencies, reloaded.sharedlib.hooks and RNSReloaded (along with their dependencies) which should be installed automatically regardless of which instalation method you choose.

 ## Configuration